padamson/padamson.github.io/about.md

 title: About
 permalink: /about/
 ---
-# Learn about computational chemistry, software engineering, and personal finance
+# Explore computational chemistry, software engineering, and data science

 On these pages, I will provide background on my GitHub repositories.
 They are an eclectic bunch.
 For example: